cgruns4/stock-analysis/README.md

 ![Refactored Code](https://user-images.githubusercontent.com/71041680/108607824-bc813000-7390-11eb-8f32-f9ff0987afc4.PNG)

 The following images exhibit the refactored code run time, which was significantly faster then the original code.
+Run times for the Original VBA code were 0.664 seconds and 0.750 seconds for 2017 + 2018 respectively.
+Upon refactoring the code, the new run times were 0.086 and 0.094 for 2017 + 2018.

 Insert Results Images